 Recent highlights include performances on Hamilton’s Cable 14 TV network, with the Nexus Percussion Ensemble, as a principal player with Rob Kapilow’s “What Makes It Great”, and in the Canadian Opera Company’s production of Strauss’ Elektra.
 She has performed at the Conservatoire Américain in Fontainebleau, as well as the Domaine Forget, Brott, Bowdoin and Orford Music Festivals.
 Gloria has played in masterclasses for Ilya Kaler, Cho-Liang Lin, Phillippe Graffin, Gerard Poulet, Benjamin Bowman, and Jonathan Crow, among others.

-Prior to completing her doctoral degree at UofT, Gloria was a full scholarship student at the Glenn Gould School, obtaining an Artist Diploma under the tutelage of Paul Kantor and Barry Shiffman.
+Prior to completing her doctoral degree at UofT, Gloria was also a full scholarship student at the Glenn Gould School, obtaining an Artist Diploma under the tutelage of Paul Kantor and Barry Shiffman.
 She also holds a Masters of Music degree from Indiana University, studying with Mauricio Fuks.
 She was a Graduate Teaching Assistant at the University of Toronto to Lydia Wong, and was also a past teaching assistant to Mauricio Fuks, Paul Widner and Stefano Pagliani.
-Before choosing to pursue music professionally, she obtained an Honours Bachelor of Science from UofT’s Life Sciences program majoring in psychology and music, and graduating with honours.
+Before choosing to pursue music professionally, she obtained an Honours Bachelor of Science from UofT’s Life Sciences program, majoring in psychology and music and graduating with honours.
 Her doctoral dissertation centres around themes of wellbeing and fulfilment through exploring the lived experiences of three graduate-level string majors.